SQweb-team/SQweb-Drupal-Module/README.md

 {{ sqw_button() }}
 ```

-If you want to use a smaller version of the Multipass button, you can by using this line:
+If you want to use a smaller version of the Multipass button :

 ```php
 {{ sqw_button('slim') }}